wheelercj/Parhelion/README.md

 POSTGRES_USER="dev"
 POSTGRES_PASSWORD="dkByXjCEQJ7UPYgyZu1W167LhldOVcSgEV7EXmhs7iYbzf4yv73tmIzYlmqvSQHYZrLo7se8lbOR3FYIFBzJv6NgDwg5GBj4FZI"

-# These two are used by the bot, but not by the `postgres` service in docker-compose.yml
+# These two are used by the bot, but not by the `parhelion_db` service in
-# which always uses localhost and port 5432.
+# docker-compose.yml which always uses localhost and port 5432.
+If the database is
-POSTGRES_HOST="postgres"
+# running in Docker, the `parhelion` service requires POSTGRES_HOST to be the name of
+# the database's container.
+POSTGRES_HOST="parhelion_db"
 POSTGRES_PORT="5432"

 # This is a string of a comma-separated list of command prefixes.
 If you want a comma as